 Before having kids, I said I would start making cookies and cakes for them.
-Riccardo was born and I made his baby food with my reliable baby food maker every single day up until he was big enough to be served adult food.
+My son was born and I made his baby food with my reliable baby food maker every single day up until he was big enough to be served adult food.
 The cookies and cakes never materialized from my oven.
 Mother duties took me away from my desire to be a baker mom.

 07 December 2011

 Every year, we make a 400 km. car trip from our house to Amatrice and back that takes about 5 hours just to have plates of spaghetti all'amatriciana.
 I know it sounds outrageous, but in Italy, it's not surprising to take long trips just to treat yourself with the food specialty of a town.
 If the food is exceptional, then it's worth every single kilometer.
 That is how everyone takes gastronomy seriously.